melitus/smart-city/README.md

 #### Components
 - Data Ingestion Layer:
-    - Handles high-velocity data streams (Bus, Van, Weather) and batch data (Passenger).
+    - This handles high-velocity data streams (Bus, Van, Weather) and batch data (Passenger).
-    - Filters and validates incoming data.
+    - It also filters and validates incoming data.
     - Queues validated data for further processing.

 - Data Processing Layer:

-    - Performs real-time correlations between data streams.
+    - This performs real-time correlations between data streams.
-    - Implements business rules for actionable insights (e.g., van dispatch decisions and bus weather correlation).
+    - It also implements business rules for actionable insights (e.g., van dispatch decisions and bus weather correlation).
-    - Aggregates data for the dashboard.
+    - Aggregates data that will be saved for the dashboard.

 - Dashboard/API Layer:

-    - Provides REST APIs for external access.
+    - It provides REST APIs for external access.
-    - Streams insights to a real-time dashboard using console interface.
+    - Also streams insights to a real-time dashboard using console interface.
 Websocket can be used if it is connected to a web application.

 - Storage Layer:

-    - Maintains historical data for analytics and replaying streams.
+    - This maintains historical data for analytics and replaying streams.
     - The system used MongoDB to supports indexing efficient querying of recent data as well as historical data over time.

 - Message Broker:

-    - Manages communication between components for scalability and fault tolerance with Kafka
+    - This manages communication between components for scalability and fault tolerance with Kafka
     - This is separated into consumers and producers
     - Different topics are defined for different events trigger